History of Jeopardy! in Timeline

 2019: The All-Star Games

-In 2019, The All-Star Games had six teams with three former champions each.
-Rutter, David Madden and Larissa Kelly won the tournament.
+In 2019, The All-Star Games featured six teams with three former Jeopardy! champions each.
+The team of Brad Rutter, David Madden, and Larissa Kelly won the tournament.

 March 2020: Taping Halted Due to COVID-19